sstsimulator/sst-docs/docs/cpp/component/constructor.md

 ## Parameters

-**id** - the id for the component, this is passed in by SST.
+**id** - The id for the component, this is passed in by SST.
 Usually just need to pass it to the base SST::Component constructor.

-**SST::Params&** - the params set by the project driver.
+**SST::Params&** - The params set by the project driver.

 ## Return Value